 What many Devon businesses share is a familiar pattern: software that worked at an earlier stage of growth starts showing strain.
 The spreadsheet that managed fifty jobs a month buckles at two hundred.
 The Access database that's been the operational backbone since 2009 starts causing problems — slow queries, record locking, no remote access, and the anxiety of knowing critical business data sits in a single file on a shared drive.
 The patchwork of disconnected tools that each solved a problem individually becomes a maintenance overhead that nobody budgeted for.

-This is a practical guide to bespoke software development for Devon businesses — what it costs, how long it takes, and when it makes sense.
+This is a practical guide to IT consultancy and bespoke software development for Devon businesses — what it costs, how long it takes, and when it makes sense.

 What "Bespoke Software" Actually Means